Frequently Asked Questions

 Greenspace & Trails

-What is The Territory Greenspace?The Greenspace consists of about 1,900 acres of property owned by the Association, on behalf of all property owners.
-It is distributed throughout The Territory and maintained to protect the natural character of the area.
-The Greenspace environment includes many things ranging from rolling prairies to dense woodlands, to vistas and valleys, all focused on heightening the sense of nature that takes us away from everyday worries, at least for a short time.
+What is The Territory Greenspace?The Greenspace consists of about 1,900 acres distributed throughout The Territory that are maintained to protect the natural character of the area.
+The Greenspace environment includes many habitats: Lake Galena, rolling prairies to woodlands, vistas to valleys, all focused on heightening the sense of nature that takes us away from everyday worries, at least for a short time.

-Historically, the area consisted of prairie grasslands, open savannas, and oak/hickory forests.
-The environment is extremely rich with more than 900 species of plants, 270 species of birds, 45 species of mammals, and over 30 species of reptiles and amphibians.
+Originally, the area consisted of prairie grasslands, open savannas, and oak/hickory woodlands.
+The environment was extremely rich with more than 900 species of plants, 270 species of birds, 45 species of mammals, and over 30 species of reptiles and amphibians.
+Before The Territory was formed, much of the land was farmed, causing some environmental degradation.
+Today the GTA is actively restoring several sites to their original appearance.

 The majority of the trails are natural and not paved.
+They are rugged and sometimes wet and slippery.
+However, that just adds to their charm!
 Hiking and horseback riding are two of the most popular pastimes here and can be enjoyed year-round.
 Trails also can be enjoyed for cross-country skiing although they are not groomed.

 Not finding the answer to your question?